 Nonstick Pots and Pans

-So, best not to use nonstick cookware in the oven.
+In this case, it’s best to avoid using nonstick cookware in the oven.
 My advice is to stick to using it on the hob for low-fat cooking.
 I wrote about the health benefits of using the ceramic nonstick type here.

 Pots and Pans With Plastic Handles